Denys Gillam: Early life

-Denys Edgar Gillam was born on 18 November 1915 in Tynemouth in Devon, England.
+Denys Edgar Gillam was born on 18 November 1915 in Tynemouth in Northumberland, England.
 His schooling was across several educational facilities, including Bramcote College and Scarborough College, and latterly at Wrekin College in Shropshire.
 He was not a model student and was expelled from Wrekin for poor behaviour.
 He learnt to fly privately, gaining his pilots' licence from the Public School Aviation Camp in September 1934.
 Early the following year, he applied to join the Royal Air Force (RAF) on a short service commission.
 He commenced training at No. 6 Flying Training School at Netheravon in May.

 When his training was completed in March 1936, Gillam was posted to No. 29 Squadron.
 This was based in Amiriya, in Egypt, and was equipped with Fairey Gordon light bombers which were used for patrolling duties.
 Gillam was confirmed as a pilot officer soon after his arrival there.
 The squadron returned to the United Kingdom in August and reequipped with Hawker Demon two-seater fighters.
 In January 1937 Gillam was posted to the Meteorological Flight that was based at Aldergrove, in Northern Ireland.
 During the course of his posting there, he had to twice fly a Westland Wapiti with supplies for the inhabitants of Rathlin Island which had been cut off by poor weather.
 For his efforts he was subsequently awarded the Air Force Cross in the 1938 Birthday Honours.
 By this time he was a flying officer, having been promoted to this rank late the previous year.